 Looking at the evidence, it’s easier to be a supporter of index investing than active investing.

-Index investing makes promises it can keep: it aims to give investors the market return.
-On the other hand, active investing claims to be able to beat the market.
+Index investing makes promises it can keep – it aims to give investors the market return.
+On the other hand, active investing claims to beat the market.
+But it often doesn’t.

-Most active managers are unable to reliably and regularly beat the index/market return.
-The table below makes this clear.
+Most active managers are unable to reliably beat the market return.
+The table below demonstrates how.

 Percentage of large cap funds that underperformed their local equity index to June 20181